dmorrissey14/wishlist/README.md

  After copying the repository there are two steps to get the web application up and running

- * Navigate to the `/project` file of the repository and run the command `bundle install`.
+ * Navigate to the `/project` folder of the repository and run the command `bundle install`.
 This will install all gems specified in the project, giving you all required dependencies
  * Create the environment variables for database access.
 The environment variable names must match those used in the `/project/config/database.yml` file.
 Make sure to restart your shell and/or IDE following the creation of these variables.
  * Navigate to the `/project/bin` folder and run `rake db:create`.
 This will set up your database schema on your installed instance of SQL Server.
 (Note: if this shows connection issues, please ensure your environment variables are set correctly.)